JesusJimenezC/JournalApp/README.md

     bun install
     ```

-4. Configure Firebase:
+4. Set up Firebase:
-    - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
+    - Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
-    - Add a web app to your Firebase project.
+    - Set up Firestore and Authentication in your Firebase project.
-    - Copy your Firebase configuration and paste it into your project.
+    - Add your Firebase configuration to the project.

 5. Start the application:
     ```bash